 Section 1 – Mission

 The mission of the Lobby Corps of Cal State LA is to provide concerned students with the necessary skills and experience to lobby the student perspective in local, state, and federal arenas.
 This mission shall be achieved by creating a network of trained and organized student volunteer leaders at Cal State LA to present before government representatives.
 The Lobby Corps of Cal State LA shall also communicate with its members, disseminate current information to students, and coordinate its efforts with the California State Student Association (CSSA) and the Associated Students, Incorporated (A.S.I.) of Cal State LA.
+The A.S.I.
+Lobby Corps of Cal State LA shall design, support and participate in student activism as a strategy of our advocacy efforts.

 Section 2 - Eligibility